Sous Vide German Potato Salad

 Salt and freshly ground black pepper

-While the potatoes are cooking, prepare the vinaigrette: Heat the bacon in a medium skillet over medium heat.
-Cook, stirring occasionally, until the bacon has rendered its fat and turned brown and crisp, 5 to 7 minutes.
-Using a slotted spoon, transfer the bacon to a paper towel-lined plate.
+While the potatoes cook, prepare the bacon and onions: Place bacon in a large nonstick skillet over medium-high heat.
+Cook bacon, stirring occasionally, until browned and crisp, 5 to 7 minutes.
+Transfer bacon to a paper towel-lined plate using a slotted spoon.
+Reserve rendered bacon fat.